 Dr. Jeffrey Kwong, Professor and Associate Dean in the Division of Advanced Nursing Practice at the Rutgers School of Nursing

-Dr. Kwong is the director of Columbia University School of Nursing’s adult-gerontology NP (primary care) program.
+Dr. Kwong is a professor in, and the associate dean of, the Division of Advanced Nursing Practice at Rutgers University.
 Recently appointed the president of the Association of Nurses in AIDS Care, he has extensive experience in HIV/AIDS care and treatment management, a major focus of his research and clinical work.
 Additionally, Dr. Kwong is a powerful voice in the LGBTQI community, working to ensure culturally competent healthcare and to address the unique needs of those individuals.

 Can you please share some of your research or clinical experiences which can help highlight the contributions of AGNPs.